Oil Rallies On MidEast Tensions, Stocks Weighed By Trade Remarks - UrduPoint

 Oil Rallies On MidEast Tensions, Stocks Weighed By Trade Remarks

-Oil prices rallied Monday after Iran warned the presence of US forces in the Gulf was causing instability in the region, while equities were mixed as Donald Trump said he did not want a partial trade deal with China
+Oil prices rallied Monday after Iran warned the presence of US forces in the Gulf was causing instability in the region, while equities were mostly down as Donald Trump said he did not want a partial trade deal with China

 While a loosening of monetary policy by central banks is providing support to investors, they remain on edge following last week's attack on Saudi oil facilities that was claimed by Huthi rebels in Yemen but blamed by the US on Iran.